priyansh-pm/testgit/readme_msynnc.txt

 	* In Case 1 of a match, You have an option to download file.
 After choosing to accept or reject it, you will be asked if you want to search again
 	* In Case of no match, You have an option to search again or exit to main menu -Option 2
 	* Option 2 shows you the entire list of all files.
-In case ypu wish to download any of them, an input provided to you at the end would take you to the desired site
+In case you wish to download any of them, an input provided to you at the end would take you to the desired site
 	* YOu have an option to go back to the main menu -Option 3
 	* Option 3 gives you the option to upload a file.
 This goes through the process of authentication, before you are provided with an accept or a reject response